AWegnerGitHub/awegnergithub.github.io-content/2017_05_03_review_of_deep_learning_prereq_regression.md

 I am still looking forward to taking the [courses designed by the Lazy Programmer][7].
 The series of prerequisites were very helpful in helping me to catch up on the skills I'll need, but didn't know (or remember much of) ahead of time.
-With the actual content coming up, I am hoping the lecture style and hands on coding sections continue be the same quality.
+With the actual content coming up, I am hoping the lecture style and hands on coding sections continue to be the same quality.

 The Linear and Logistic Regression courses didn't require much in terms of software - Python, numpy, pandas and matplotlib - but I still need to decide how I'm going to proceed with the courses.
 I'm not sure whether or not I want to set up a Linux machine or a virtual machine.
 Windows doesn't